gvwilson/thirdbit/src/fiction/in-heck/index.md

 She walked around to one end.
-"Once upon a time there would have been a lens in there, so if you sat in the chair back there you could look at the whole sky"
+"Once upon a time there would have been a lens in there, so if you sat in the chair back there you could look at the whole sky."
 She sighed.
 "It must have been quite something.
-But that's not what I wanted to show you.
-Look here."
+But here, look at this."

 She picked her way past the piled-up leaves to a window positioned under the gap in the roof.